 The CBFA is helping to safeguard this vital carbon sink by protecting carbon-storing peatlands and soils over 178 million acres of Canadian Boreal Forest and developing sustainable, world-leading forest management practices that can improve the boreal’s ability to continue to store carbon.

 The Forest Products Association of Canada (FPAC), representing 19 of Canada’s major forestry companies, and seven leading environmental organizations (including the Conservancy) signed an historic agreement that is ushering in a new era of conservation and forest management across 178 million acres of Canada’s Boreal Forest.
 Together, we are working with Indigenous peoples, local communities and provincial governments to create a win-win for people and nature by developing guidelines for protected areas, forest management and sustainable logging practices.

-Eighty-five percent of Canada’s southern Boreal Forest is allocated to forest product companies and half of all paper products used in the US originate from these forests.
+Eighty-five percent of Canada’s southern Boreal Forest is allocated to forest product companies, and half of all paper products used in the U.S. originate from these forests.
 A vital economic driver, Canada’s timber industry is a leading employer across the country.
-The Canadian Boreal Forest Agreement recognizes the value of this industry and seeks to balance the “twin pillars” of prosperity and conservation.
+The CBFA recognizes the value of this industry and seeks to balance the “twin pillars” of prosperity and conservation.

 To help accomplish these goals, the Conservancy is partnering with stakeholders to provide science and expertise that supports timber companies in sustainably managing a landscape of working forests across the boreal.
 Together, we are protecting millions of acres while increasing the availability of sustainable wood and paper products in the marketplace.
 Through this agreement, Canada’s forest products companies are transforming into a leaner, greener industry.